Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Experiments

-We evaluate the performance of the proposed local-global mutual information (MI) stream.
-The experimental results are listed in Table \ref{table:MI_stream}.
+Then we evaluate the performance of the proposed local-global mutual information (MI) stream.
+The experimental results are also listed in Table \ref{table:ablation}.
 Simply optimizing the mutual information between the local patches of the query image and the global information of the examples in support set can achieve a performance only slightly lower than that of the appearance comparison method.
 However it can fundamentally improve the representation learning ability of the network.
 The MI stream encourages the network to prefer information that is shared across the samples belonging to the same class.
 It also allows for representations that contain locally-consistent information across structural locations which can deal with misalignment and noise effectively.
-Experimental results support the above hypothesis since by combining the local-global MI stream with the existing appearance comparison method together, the recognition accuracy can be improved significantly for few-shot learning.
+Experimental results support the above hypothesis since regardless of combining the local-global MI stream with the existing appearance comparison method or with the proposed relation stream, the recognition accuracy can be improved significantly for few-shot learning.
 Since the two versions of the MI stream play the same role and share a similar performance, we no longer use the dense classifier in the following experiments.

 To show that the learned representations are more locally-consistent, we visualize the feature maps of the embedding module trained with and without the MI stream.
 The input are 3 image samples randomly chosen from the same class and the first 16 channels are shown in Figure \ref{fig:featuremaps}.
 We use a sub-network to estimate the local-global MI and set the ground-truth MI for the images belonging to the same class and different classes to be 1 and 0 respectively.
 The MSE is decreased from 0.4367 to 0.0971 with the MI stream, which supports that applying these local-global pairs can maximize the MI of samples from the same class.